TNEI-Services/IPSA/docs/IscAnalysisFL.rst

         - 0 = Machine specific settings
         - 1 = Globally use linear interpolation
         - 2 = Globally use cubic interpolation
+   * - Boolean
+     - ShowCDPWarnings
+     - If ``True`` the warnings of the CDP engine will be shown.
+   * - Boolean
+     - FaultCDPDefined
+     - If ``True`` use defined fault with CDPs in the fault engine.
+   * - Boolean
+     - FaultCDPDefaultRatedI
+     - If ``True`` use the default rating of universal machine.
+   * - Integer
+     - FaultCDPNumIterations
+     - Specifies the number of iterations for CDP-G74 voltages.
    * - Float
      - IEC909DefaultPhaseAngle
      - Specifies the default synchronous machine power factor. ``IEC909UseDefaultPF`` should be set to ``True`` to use this value.